 - a.
-If the City does not receive such approvals or does not have land upon which the Project may be constructed within the De-annexation Period, the City, in its discretion, may require that the University apply and otherwise commence the process to disconnect the Property from the City within 30 days. - b.
-Land Conveyance: - i.
-The University conveys 80 acres to the City for its flood mitigation project and open space. - ii.
-The University conveys two acres or enter into a lease agreement for use of land for a public safety facility. - iii.
+If the City does not receive such approvals or does not have land upon which the Project may be constructed within the De-annexation Period, the City, in its discretion, may require that the University apply and otherwise commence the process to disconnect the Property from the City within 30 days (Section 41). - b.
+Land Conveyance (Section 12): - i.
+The University conveys 80 acres to the City for its flood mitigation project and open space. - The University conveys two acres or enter into a lease agreement for use of land for a public safety facility.
+The Parties may enter into an Intergovernmental Agreement to mutually provide public safety services. - iii.
 The City will either pay the University for the remaining land in the Open Space Zone or credit the cost to the PIF's owed by the University to be paid at the time of development. - iv.
 The City purchases remaining portion of the Open Space Tract. - c.
-The University pays the City an Impervious Coverage Fee. - d.
-The Parties will execute water use agreements and the 30.2 water rights will be conveyed to the City. - e.
-The University will review and provide comments on the 60 percent preliminary design of the flood mitigation project. - f.
-The City will be responsible for all federal, state and other governmental approvals for the flood mitigation project. - g.
-City develops a mitigation plan for the Open Space Zone.
+The University pays the City an Impervious Coverage Fee to the City (Section 16.h.iv). - d.
+The Parties will execute water use agreements and the 30.2 water rights will be conveyed to the City (Section 13). - e.
+The City will be responsible for all federal, state and other governmental approvals for the flood mitigation project (Section 21.b). - f.
+City develops a mitigation plan for the Open Space Zone (Section 22.a). - g.
+The City will remove the existing levee system (Section 22.b).

-3. At the Time of University Development
+3. At the Time of University Development(distributed among phases of development)

 - a.
-Prior to connecting to the City's water or wastewater system, the University will (i) enter into a water and wastewater service agreement and (ii) submit to the City a collection system analysis. - b.
-The University will submit lightings plans for 30-day City review. - c.
-The University will pay to the City all applicable Plant Investment Fees at the time of development and/or connection to City utilities. - d.
-The University will convey up to five acres of land to an affordable housing development following construction of the first 150 residential units.

-- e.
-The University may pay the City for mitigation within Open Space Zone as a result of development in the Development Zone that displace wetlands. - f.
-The City will remove the existing levee system. - g.
-The University will obtain necessary permits, right-of-way acquisition and construction necessary to establish vehicular access to the property. - h.
-The University will commence trip cap monitoring and reporting. - i.
-The University will construct a multi-modal mobility hub prior to the first non-residential building and expand over time to adequately meet the demand generated by development on the property. - j.
-Timing for on-site transportation improvements, including a multi-use path and S. Loop Drive, will be determined through the university's micro-master planning process. - k.
-Off-site improvements will be constructed prior to <under discussion> and include <under discussion>.
+Prior to connecting to the City's water or wastewater system, the University will (Section 16.h) - i.
+Enter into a water and wastewater service agreement; - ii.
+Submit to the City a water system distribution analysis and wastewater collection analysis; and - iii.
+Convey approximately five acres of land to a University Affiliate to partner with the City's housing authority for development of affordable housing (Section 20.k). - b.
+The University will submit lightings plans for 30-day City review (Section 16.c.i). - c.
+The University will pay to the City all applicable Plant Investment Fees at the time of development and/or connection to City utilities (Section 16.h.iv). - d.
+The University will submit proposed street names and Building numbers ("Addresses") to the City during its design development phase for City approval (Section 11). - e.
+The University may pay the City for mitigation within Open Space Zone as a result of development in the Development Zone that displace wetlands (Section 22.a). - f.
+The University will obtain necessary permits, right-of-way acquisition and construction necessary to establish vehicular access to the property (Section 24.c). - g.
+The University will commence trip cap monitoring and reporting prior to commencing development and annually following construction and occupancy of 900,000 square feet of floor area of development (Section 27). - h.
+The University will construct a multi-modal mobility hub prior to completion of the first non-residential building and expand over time to adequately meet the demand generated by development on the property (Section 33). - i.
+The University will apply for a State Highway Access Permit prior to constructing building south of the phasing line shown in Exhibit C (Section 35.a). - j.
+The University will pay a transportation fee at the time of development (Section 35.d).